wish2023/tp/docs/DeveloperGuide.md

 * `Parser#parse` - Parse user input to retrieve the command type and task details.
 * `Parser#parseAddCommand` - Parse user input to retrieve the respective parameters' details and creates an `AddCommand` object.
 * `AddCommand#execute` - Add task into `TaskList` and calls `Ui` to print message output.
+* `TaskList#addTask` - Create a task based on the given parameters and add it into the list.
 * `Storage#saveTaskListData` - Writes the current task list into the save file.

 Given below is an example usage scenario and how the task adding mechanism behaves at each step.